-It’s important to know what to do if your benefits have been stopped or cut due to a benefit sanction.
-This includes how to apply for a hardship payment, and other help, until your payments start again.
+It’s important to know what to do if your benefits have been stopped or cut due to a penalty known as a benefit sanction.
+This guide shows how to manage if your payments are cut, and the help that is available - including how to apply for a hardship payment until your payments start again.

 What’s in this guide